Jonathangai/Vsort/README.md

 # Vsort
-This is a visualization of sorting algorithms.
+This is a visualization of sorting algorithms, including Insert Sort and Bubble Sort.